 Our cholesterol home test kit enables you to test at home so you can maintain a healthy lifestyle.
 This sterile rapid test determines whether your personal total cholesterol level is within normal limits:

 It is simple!
-Requires only 1 drop of whole blood Fast & reliable - visible result within 3 minutes.
+This cholesterol test requires just 1 drop of whole blood.
+Fast & reliable you'll have a visible result within 3 minutes.

 - 2 out of 3 people in the UK have raised cholesterol levels

 - Everyone should regularly monitor their cholesterol level

 - A high cholesterol level is a risk factor for hardening of the arteries, stroke and cardiac arrest

 - Early detection along with lifestyle changes will help to decrease the risks.

 - Regular home testing will help you monitor your own cholesterol levels